lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

-My assumption about people saying "AI can improve our internal processes" is not that they think it will magically solve some or all of the above issues, (most people arent stupid) but that spending a fortune on AI will delay any need to actively deal with the problems and continue as we are.
+My assumption about people saying "AI can improve our internal processes" is not that they think it will magically solve some or all of the above issues, (most people arent stupid) but that spending a fortune on AI will delay any need to actively deal with the problems and we can continue as we are.

 AI will find data we did not know we had